 You’ve waited for nine months and finally were issued your registration certificate.
 You registered a trademark, and now it’s time to register with Amazon’s Brand Registry, but also consider registering with the U.S. Customs office.
 You also need to set up a system to monitor the marketplace for infringement to diligently protect your rights.

 When protecting a trademark, trademark registration is just the beginning.
 A trademark is an asset that is “living” – its strength and value depends on customers’ connections to your company and can be damaged by third-party use.
-If you end up needing an attorney, the experienced trademark attorneys at Gerben Law Firm provide free consultations for your trademark issues – click here to contact us.
+If you end up needing an attorney, the experienced trademark attorneys at Gerben IP provide free consultations for your trademark issues – click here to contact us.